answersLogoWhite

 How were Scientists of the Scientific Revolution and philosophers in the Age of Enlightenment linked?

-How did the achievements of scientific revolution contributed to the enlightenment?
+How did the scientific revolution lead to the changing ideals of the enlightenment?